LvChengbin/jaunty/README.md

 The first param should be the name of the root package, and the second one should be the methods and properties you want to bind to the package.

-> Because the root package is also a package of Jolin, and it is just a little special, so, for more information, you can see [Package](#package).
+> Because the root package is also a package of Jaunty, and it is just a little special, so, for more information, you can see [Package](#package).

 ## Package

-The `Package` is the main part of Jolin.
+The `Package` is the main part of Jaunty.

 ### Creating a package instance